Arne Risa Hole

 S1 4DT, UK

 email : email@example.com

 Arne graduated from the University of Bergen in 2000 and gained his MSc from the University of Edinburgh in 2001.
 After completing his PhD at the University of St Andrews he was appointed to a research fellowship at the University of York´s Centre for Health Economics.
-He joined the department in January 2009 as a Lecturer in Economics, became a Senior Lecturer in 2012 and was promoted to Reader in Economics in 2015.
+He joined the department in January 2009 as a Lecturer in Economics, became a Senior Lecturer in 2012 and was promoted to Reader in Economics in 2015 and Professor in 2018.

 Arne is an affiliate with the Health, Econometrics and Data Group at the University of York and the Department of Health's Policy Research Unit in Economic Evaluation of Health and Care Interventions.

 He has been involved in advisory reports for the NHS Employers and the Department of Health.

 Arne currently teaches applied microeconometrics to Masters students and leads the undergraduate and postgraduate dissertation modules.

 Arne´s research interests lie in the areas of applied microeconometrics and health economics.
 He has a particular interest in stated preference methods and the econometric analysis of discrete choice data.
 He also has an interest in statistical programming and has written several modules for the statistical software package Stata.
 He has been in involved in research projects funded by the UK Medical Research Council and the Research Council of Norway, among others.